 Microsoft Publisher is touted as one of the best desktop publishing software.
-It comes with a complete set of high-quality tools used to create professional designs.
-Plus, it features a friendly interface and comes at a justifiable price too.
+It comes with a complete set of high-quality tools to create professional designs.
+Plus, it features a friendly interface and comes at a justifiable price.

 But what makes it weird is that most of its features can be found in Microsoft Word for free.
-Hence, this gives rise to questions on the actual usefulness of this product.
-However, many powerful Microsoft Publisher alternatives available today offer a particular environment for desktop publishing.
+Hence, this gives rise to questions on this product’s actual usefulness.
+However, many powerful Microsoft Publisher alternatives available today offer a particular desktop publishing environment.

 Here are the top alternatives that will provide you a satisfactory performance:

 Scribus is a comparatively much more comfortable and efficient alternative to Microsoft Publisher.
 It is an open-source desktop publishing software.
-It provides you with more than 200 different color palette options and supports readable PDF’s as well.
+It provides you with more than 200 different color palette options and supports readable PDFs.

 You can quickly create some new documents and PDF files that look more appealing and ready to be printed right away.
 However, the most exciting thing about Scribus is, it offers you complete control over the color management of your designs.